Koppom94/vesc_pkg/README.md

 # VESC Packages

-This repository contains packages that show up in the package store in VESC Tool.
+This repository contains packages that show up

+in the package store in VESC Tool.
 A VESC Package consists of:

 * A description, which can include formatted text and images.
-* An optional LispBM-script with optional includes.
+* An optional LispBM-script with

+.
 	- The includes can also contain one or more compiled C libraries.
 * An optional QML-file.